 A robust benefit plan is a crucial part of the employment package here in Newport.
-We leverage group rates with other Oregon cities our size to provide the most equitable and cost-effective benefit package for our employees.
-The City recognizes that our employees are an important part of the community and that providing peace of mind for our employees and their families ensures that employees work with the secure knowledge that the City is here taking care of the details, so they can take care of the community.
+We leverage group rates with other Oregon cities to provide the most equitable and cost-effective benefit package for our employees.
+The City recognizes that our employees are an important part of the community and that providing peace of mind for our employees and their families ensures that employees work with the secure knowledge that the City is here taking care of them, so they can take care of the community.

 These benefits are a significant supplement to employee pay and should be viewed as part of the total compensation package employees receive.

 The City provides health, dental and vision insurance coverage for all regular employees working 30 or more hours per week if they are otherwise eligible to participate in the plan.
 When employees become eligible for the health insurance benefit, they are provided with information on plans and coverages.
 Employees are asked to review those documents if there are questions regarding coverage, cost or eligibility.
 Employees are also responsible for contacting the Human Resource Department within 30 days of any life changes such as marriage or the birth of a child.